 If you have a deck, make sure there are no protruding nails, splinters, or loose boards that could cause a safety issue.
 Clean or power wash your deck to keep it free of dirt or any buildup.
 Painting or staining the surfaces will to keep your deck looking beautiful while extending the life of the deck.

-Your home should be a happy place that puts a smile on your face.
-Proper maintenance will keep it that way and keep your home last longer with less damage.
+Your home should be a safe, happy place that puts a smile on your face.
+Proper maintenance will keep it that way.
 If you learned something and enjoyed this article, please share it with a friend or colleague.
-To gain more insights visit HOMEiA.com for more real estate related articles.
-See you there!